 Qualified tax reporting

-Qualified accounts are ones that are part of an education savings plan, an IRA, or other type of retirement plan.
+Qualified accounts, commonly called retirement accounts, receive certain tax advantages as part of an education savings plan, an IRA, 401(k) or other type of retirement plan.

 For these types of accounts, we generally issue tax statements such as:

 - Form 1099-R (Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.)